geek-cookbook/geek-cookbook/docs/ha-docker-swarm/shared-storage-ceph.md

 ceph/daemon mon
 ```

-Now **copy** the contents of /etc/ceph on this first node to the remaining nodes, and **then** run the docker command above on each remaining node.
+Now **copy** the contents of /etc/ceph on this first node to the remaining nodes, and **then** run the docker command above (_customizing MON_IP as you go_) on each remaining node.
 You'll end up with a cluster with 3 monitors (odd number is required for quorum, same as Docker Swarm), and no OSDs (yet)

 ### Setup OSDs